 The teacher may pick a “rule of the day” for the classroom to practice.
 The teacher may then post the rule and work to pay particular attention to praising students when they demonstrate the rule on that day.
 The class might earn a marble in a jar or a check on the board each time the rule is demonstrated.
 Once a certain number of marbles or checks is achieved, the class might earn a reward (e.g. extra free time, a sticker).

-- If a student or group of students is breaking a classroom rule, the cue cards or glove may also be used as a nonverbal reminder of the expected behavior.
+- If a student or group of students is breaking a classroom rule, the cue cards or poster may also be used as a nonverbal reminder of the expected behavior.

 - The rules cards can also be used as a memory game.
 Lay 4 rules on the floor so they are visible to the children.
 Turn the cards over, mix them up, and take one away.
 Finally, turn the remaining cards right side up and ask the students which rule is missing.

 - The rules cards can be used to play a “rules freeze game.”
 Children dance to music and when the music stops, the teacher holds up a rule card.
 The children should freeze and then demonstrate the rule that is shown.

 - Once children have put the “show-me-five” behaviors together, they can be challenged to remember the five rules by performing random “show-me-five” checks during the day.
 When the teacher points to the “Show-Me-Five” rules poster, the class should all try to show five immediately.
 If the students are successful, they should be praised or given a small reward.